 The stakes are simply too high if you're convicted of an OVWI charge in Indiana.
 The penalties also vary widely.
 When you have a lawyer working for you and advocating on your behalf, your attorney can gather evidence illustrating why the penalties should be reduced or such charges should be dismissed altogether.

-Why should I hire Indianapolis OVWI law firm Hocker & Associates, LLC?
+Why should I hire Indianapolis OVWI law firm Hocker Law, LLC?

 Indiana's OVWI laws can be confusing.
 Some tests are mandatory.
 Others are not.
 Even how the police store the evidence can make a dramatic difference in the outcome of a case.
 Strict protocols must be followed every step of the way throughout an OVWI arrest in Indiana.

 Our attorneys know these rules and regulations inside out.
-When you choose to hire Hocker & Associates, LLC, we will work tirelessly to gather new facts and carefully analyze existing evidence.
+When you choose to hire Hocker Law, LLC, we will work tirelessly to gather new facts and carefully analyze existing evidence.
 We work this way because we honestly believe everyone deserves to make a fresh start.

 Frequently asked questions about OVWI charges in Indiana?

 - What BAC is considered drunk in Indiana?

 - Do I have to take a field sobriety test?

 - What happens if I refuse to take a breathalyzer test in Indiana?

 - What happens if I refuse to take a blood test?